 4. Stay at the Crystal Lake Holiday Inn

-The hotel is currently undergoing a major renovation to modernize guest rooms while also upgrading all of its technology and facilities.
+The hotel is recently renovated to modernize guest rooms while also upgrading all of its technology and facilities.
 We were one of the first guests to stay in one of their updated rooms and it was so nice!

 Our room was spacious with a cozy bed, fast Wi-Fi, and even a fridge which was perfect for all of our leftovers!
 Additionally, this Holiday Inn offers an indoor pool which only adds to the getaway vibe.
 We arrived right at check-in to ensure time for some fun in the pool before dinner (and to throw in a few laps or two).

 The new rooms pass our budget-savvy traveler checklist: affordable, modern, and clean!
 Other great lodging options in McHenry County include:

 5. Visit McHenry County During Restaurant Week